 Projects that fall under the CAO Services include CA$15,000 for fired-preparedness in the Bearberry Protection Area.

-“This project will include development of a strategic-level wildfire preparedness guide and development of a tactical-level structure plan for the multi-lot subdivisions, rural properties, youth, and – in the Bearberry area.”
+“This project will include development of a strategic-level wildfire preparedness guide and development of a tactical-level structure plan for the multi-lot subdivisions, rural properties, youth camps, and RV parks–campgrounds in the Bearberry area.”

 Corporate service projects will cost CA$260,600 for hardware and software upgrades.